dragonexpert/recentthreads/README.md

 4) Configure the settings for recent threads.

-Compatibility: 1.8 only.
+Compatibility: 1.8.1 or higher.
 This is due to functions that 1.8 uses in order to format avatars.
-If you do not care about avatars, you can comment out the lines and change the compatibility line to 16*.

 **Upgrading from 3.0**

 1) Deactivate the plugin from the ACP.
 2) Activate the plugin from the ACP.
 3) Check your index template to make sure only one instance of {$recentthread_headerinclude} and {$recentthreadtable} exist.

+**Upgrading to 5.0 from 4.0 or lower**

+1) Uninstall the plugin from the ACP.
+2) Install and activate the plugin.
+3) Configure the settings.

 **Customization**